 The Jagged Edges of Your Correction

 When correcting people, minimize any jagged edges of your correction which their emotion may attach to.
 Make sure you always have in mind the final goals that they tried to reach while using incorrect methods.
-Make sure to make the connection between the end-goal not being met and the methods in which they used to meet it.
+Make sure to make the connection between the end-goal not being met and the methods which they used to meet it.

-Your act of correcting somebody contains these jagged edges when you include baseless/useless remarks in the process of correcting and teaching their behavior.
+Your act of correcting somebody contains these jagged edges when you include baseless/useless remarks in the process of correcting and guiding their behavior.
 Statements like, “…at least you tried,” or, “I shouldn’t have assigned this task to you,” are considered jagged edges.
 These statements are useless in their efforts to mitigate behavior, and perhaps detrimental to your mission of getting the correct actions out of somebody.